 - Hair mineral analysis: a measure of methyl / ethyl mercury and essential minerals

 - Oligoscan: a laser applicator that can capture data from heavy metals and minerals

 - Dark field analysis: a historically used analysis to assess characteristics of red and white blood cells

 - The physical examination of the skin, mucous membrane and the nails

 - LTT / Melissa Test for the measurement of potential metal allergies, including titanium hypersensitivity

 After the severity of the metal and heavy metal toxicity has been determined, all dental metals are removed under special care and greatest possible protection and all dental replacements should be metal-free.
+This is an aspect that some people may have concerns over, so it comes as no surprise to find that visiting a Holistic Dentist in Round Rock, for example, may become an option.
 Our holistic approach of dentistry would not be effective and complete if it would not be accompanied by the biological medicine according to Dr Thomas Rau, Medical Director and father of the Paracelsus Clinic.
 This biological medicine concept entails 3 main pillars of approach: